jmielc2/Sudoku-Solver/ReadMe.md

 ## Sudoku Solver

 This is a program that solves a sudoku puzzle using the dancing links algorithm.
-The dancing links algorithm is an algrithm designed for solving exact coverage problems.
+The dancing links algorithm is an optimized implementation AlgorithmX designed for solving exact coverage problems quickly.

 ## References